Please ensure Javascript is enabled for purposes of website accessibility

 Get Moving

-Regular physical activity is one of the most effective methods to accelerate your loved one’s metabolism.
-Regardless of their mobility level, exercises can raise their heart rate to burn calories, which translates to fat burning.
+Regular physical activity is one of the most effective methods to affect your loved one’s metabolism.
+Regardless of their mobility level, exercises can raise their heart rate to burn calories, which translates to accelerated fat burning.

 Some popular forms of exercise among seniors include: